-It’s a terrific decoration where the kids can use a lot of creativity.
+It’s a terrific decoration where the kids can use a lot of inspiration and creativity.
 It also makes a great last-minute decoration for those years when you forget to put out a pumpkin…until Halloween!

 Glow-In-The-Dark Pumpkins | I love To Create

 Why have I never thought of glow-in-the-dark pumpkins?
 It’s so easy!
-All you need is some glow in the dark paint to create stripes, dots, words, funny faces, etc.
+All you need is some glow-in-the-dark paint pens to create stripes, polka dots, words, funny faces, etc.